railsr/railsr.github.io/_posts/2014-12-24-highlight-error-field-with-inline-message-in-rails.md

 ---
-title: "Highlight error form field with inline error message in rails."
+title: "Highlight error form field with inline error message in rails"
 tags: [ruby on rails]
 ---